Why Do You Need a Strong Password Generator?

-By using randomized passwords you can deprive a hacker of an easy way to start breaking into your accounts, and you will have succeeded in securing your sensitive and personal information.
-So a random password generator gives you an advantage over people trying to make intrusions into your privacy.
+Randomized passwords can prevent a hacker from easily breaking into your accounts while securing sensitive and personal information.
+A random password generator gives you an advantage over people intruding into your privacy.

-It is recommended that for a strong password to provide protection against brute-force attacks it should use a combination of uppercase letters, lowercase letters and numbers and symbols.
+For a strong password to protect against brute-force attacks, it is recommended to use a combination of uppercase letters, lowercase letters, numbers, and symbols.

-When setting up a new account, whether it be for Facebook, a bank account, or an online music service, you want it to be safe and protected from intruders.
-Of course, bank accounts and social media accounts take top priority when it comes to keeping your private info out of reach from prying eyes.
-But really, any site that maintains sensitive information are targets for hacking.
+When setting up a new account, whether for Facebook, a bank account, an online music service, or anything else, make it safe and protected from intruders.
+Bank and social media accounts prioritize keeping your private info out of reach from prying eyes.
+But any site that maintains sensitive information is a target for hacking.

-Many of these hackers use brute force attacks to crack the code, as it were, on your username and password.
-In fact, the Verizon report indicates that successful data breaches were due to weak or stolen passwords 76% of the time.
-The lesson here is that a stronger password and taking better security measures would have saved a lot of people a great deal of grief.
+Many of these hackers use brute force attacks to crack the code on your username and password.
+Reports indicate that successful data breaches were due to weak or stolen passwords the majority of the time.
+The lesson here is that a stronger password and better security measures would have saved a lot of people a great deal of grief.

 Creating a strong password is not a luxury that can be put off for a later date.
 It is an essential element in safeguarding valuable information and privacy.
-The difference between a weak password and a strong password can be the difference between stopping an intrusion into your most personal and sensitive accounts and giving a hacker free reign with your data.
+The difference between a weak password and a strong one can stop an intrusion into your most personal and sensitive accounts and give a hacker free reign with your data.

-According to BetterBuys, a password cracking time estimation tool, it would take a professional hacker about .23 milliseconds, (give or take, depending on the tools used) to break a stereotypically weak password.
-An example would be a password with six all lowercase characters, and no numbers or special characters.
+According to BetterBuys, a password cracking time estimation tool, it would take a professional hacker about .29 milliseconds (depending on the tools used) to break a stereotypically weak password.
+An example would be a password with seven all lowercase characters, and no numbers or special characters.

-Adding uppercase letters lengthens the hacker’s efforts to over 20 hours.
-By adding more complexity, such as special characters, numbers, and so forth, it would increase the time estimate to about a month and a half.
+Adding one lowercase letter lengthens the hacker’s efforts to about five hours.
+Adding more complexity, such as special characters, numbers, and so forth, would increase the time estimate significantly.

-Even a hacker with advanced systems and resources would have a difficult time trying to break such a password.
-When a hacker runs into these types of situations, they typically move on to other, softer targets.
-Or, if they’re determined to get your info, they might check out your social media accounts and look for clues, like your children’s names, your cat’s name, or your favorite place to visit.
+Even a hacker with advanced systems and resources would have difficulty breaking such a password.
+When a hacker runs into these situations, they typically move on to other, softer targets.
+Or, those determined to get your info might check out your social media accounts and look for clues — like your children’s names, your cat’s name, or your favorite place to visit.